akshay5995/context-switch/content/blog/redux/index.md

 description: My understanding and notes on redux from various sources
 ---

 Hi guys, It’s been a _really long_ since I wrote a blog post.
 I’m starting a habit of regularly blogging about the things I learn.
-I plan to blog both technical and non-technical stuff.
+I plan to blog about both technical and non-technical subjects.

 Without any further ado.